-Coaching is very useful in conflict resolution.
-It can be used to prepare parties for mediation, or instead of mediation.
-It is extremely effective in assisting parties to shift from narrow thinking to more broad, and open thinking.
-This allows parties to take in, and consider more information than their initial assumptions, and thoughts, about the situation.
+The ability to coach is a very useful skill for a workplace mediator.
+It can be used to prepare parties for workplace mediation, or instead of mediation.
+Coaching is extremely effective in assisting people to shift from narrow thinking to more broad, and open perspective-taking.
+Broadening people’s mindset and perspective helps them to re-consider their initial assumptions, thoughts, and feelings about the situation.

-There are many different coaching models available for mediators to use.
-The goal with coaching during mediation is to increase self and other awareness, and to increase the likelihood of behavioural change.
-This in turn increases the likelihood of effective and sustainable outcomes in the mediation process.
+There are many different coaching models available for workplace mediators to use.
+The goal with coaching during mediation is to increase self and other awareness of those involved in the conflict, and to increase the likelihood of sustained behavioural change.
+This, in turn, increases the likelihood of effective and durable outcomes as a result of the mediation process.

 4. DEVELOPING AN OTHER-FOCUS